 At the Digital Book World Conference & Expo in 2017, representatives from Hachette and Perseus admitted to checking out author platforms and social media engagement then reporting those findings during acquisitions meetings.
 This shouldn’t be a surprise to authors, because literary agents have admitted to doing this for years.
 Like it or not, publishers are using social media as a measuring stick so wouldn’t be nice if we could impress or at least pass the inspection?

 Despite popular belief, social media marketing is not a set it and forget it type of marketing.
-Today there are billions of people on social media right which is why every business on the planet is trying desperately to market their services and products there.
-Social media offers many advantages and some of those include:
+Today there are billions of people on social media right now which is why every business on the planet is marketing their services and products there.
+Social media offers them many advantages and some of those include:

 - It’s free to join

 - You can reach people anywhere in the world

 - Advertising on social media is cheap (for now)

 - You can build a community of devoted readers

 - Analytical data on your content, followers, and ads.

 Right now, next to email lists, social media is the best way to reach and stay in touch with readers.

 Before you sign up for just any site, be sure to know your genre and the fans who support it.
 For example, if you’re trying to reach young people, they’re probably not on Facebook.
 Most teens and young adults prefer Instagram, Snapchat, and Tiktok.
 If you’re targeting men, they can be found mainly on Youtube, Reddit, and LinkedIn.
 It’s important to learn who you’re trying to reach and where they hang out online so you don’t waste your time.